 As you can see, restrictive covenants are more complicated than some of the contracts you may deal with on a regular basis.
 For more information on nondisclosure agreements in Florida, please contact Brewer Long Business Law to set up a no-cost consultation.
 You can reach our office by calling 407.660.2964 or filling out our online contact form.

-Our experienced contract attorneys represent business clients throughout Central Florida, including Orlando, Sanford, and Winter Park.
+Our experienced contract attorneys represent business clients throughout Florida.
 We can explain the relevant legal issues in more detail after reviewing your situation.